The Brocket Babies

 If you have lost your logon details please contact us at firstname.lastname@example.org

-In the beginning - We started creating the Brocket Baby records in January 2008 hoping to make contact with a dozen or so others to swap a few stories, by May 2009 we had made contact with 100 Brocket Babies and were so pleased to have so many stories shared and Brocket Babies making contact.
+We started creating the Brocket Baby records in January 2008 hoping to make contact with a dozen or so others to swap a few stories, by May 2009 we had made contact with 100 Brocket Babies and were so pleased to have so many stories shared and Brocket Babies making contact.
 Since then we have just kept going.
-Website search engines keep highlighting our website, Brocket Hall have organised Brocket Baby Days, the local and national press have printed stories about Brocket Hall and the Brocket Babies, I made a live broadcast on Australian Radio in 2011, in 2015, we had press coverage of one of the midwives, then aged 101, who delivered hundreds if not thousands of Brocket Babies, and there is now a book "Our Uninvited Guests" by Julie Summers with a chapter on Brocket Hall and the Brocket Babies.
+Website search engines keep highlighting our website, Brocket Hall have organised Brocket Baby Days, the local and national press have printed stories about Brocket Hall and the Brocket Babies, I made a live broadcast on Australian Radio in 2011, and in 2015 we had press coverage of one of the midwives, then aged 101, who delivered hundreds if not thousands of Brocket Babies, and there is now a book "Our Uninvited Guests" by Julie Summers with a chapter on Brocket Hall and the Brocket Babies.

-We would like to thank every one of you for providing information about yourself and for the many stories and pictures, the information you have given has made this website a real help for many who were born or had had babies at Brocket Hall.
+We would like to thank every one of you for providing information about yourself and for the many stories and pictures, the information you have given has made this website a real help for many who were born or had babies at Brocket Hall.
 Without your contributions this could never have happened.

 We really hope you find this project of interest and always enjoy meeting as many as possible at the Brocket Baby Days we are able to attend.